REHEARSING THE REAL

-Peckham24 (2019) curated by Tom Lovelace.
-The participating artists were Larry Achiampong, Hitesh Ambasna, Erola Arcalís, Emma Bäcklund, Thom Bridge, Ramona Güntert, Sarah Howe, Steff Jamieson, Joshua Leon, and Sarah Pickering.
+Peckham24 (2019) curated by Tom Lovelace with artists; Larry Achiampong, Hitesh Ambasna, Erola Arcalís, Emma Bäcklund, Thom Bridge, Ramona Güntert, Sarah Howe, Steff Jamieson, Joshua Leon, and Sarah Pickering.

-The performative body, mimicry and repetition of gesture are some of the core interests in my own practice and relate very much to my interest in dance.
-For me, choreography and photography are hand in hand.
-In my research into Aby Warburg’s image atlas, I have been considering the Nymph's metamorphic quality, as the Nymph is both a cause and the object of transformation.
-For me, this symbolises how Ramona, Steff, Josh, Erola and I want to treat the image: as a fluxuous thing that is not confined to a static or flat space.
+In her research into Aby Warburg’s image atlas, she considered the Nymph's metamorphic quality, as the Nymph is both a cause and the object of transformation.
+For Bäcklund, this symbolises how the group want to treat the image: as a fluxuous thing that is not confined to a static or flat space.